-The size of the amplification bands revealed by the electrophoresis is evaluated by their comparison with the DNA molecular weight L100 (6.22) and with extraction and amplification positive controls.
-The visual evaluation is considered sufficient and adequate.
+The size of the amplification bands revealed by the electrophoresis is evaluated by comparison with the reference molecular weight L100 (6.22) and with the positive extraction and amplification controls.
+The visual evaluation is considered sufficient and adequate (see Table A).